raylosoya/avyssos/README.md

 - Run the playbook, and navigate to localhost:5601/setup.php to check that the installation worked as expected
 - The playbook file is the .yml file at /etc/ansible/files/filebeat-config.yml which should be copied from its source and sent to /etc/filebeat.xxxx.yml on the receiving system
 - In order to make Ansible run a playbook on a specific system, you must update the hosts file at /etc/ansible/hosts
 - Each playbook should be organized by what actions need to be taken and on what systems.
-Hosts files will need to changed to reflect what systems Ansible must push commands to.
+Hosts files will need to changed to reflect what systems Ansible must push commands to